Dehydrated Vegetables and Fruits - CQCS

 7. Packaging & Storage

-Packed in food-grade laminated pouches or HDPE bags with inner liner.
-Store in cool, dry place below 25°C and relative humidity below 60%.
-Shelf life: 9–18 months depending on moisture and packaging.
+Packed in food-grade laminated pouches or HDPE bags with an inner liner.
+Store in a cool, dry place below 25°C and relative humidity below 60%.
+Shelf life: 9–18 months, depending on moisture and packaging.

 8. Regulatory Compliance